single-spa/single-spa.js.org/docs/migrating-angular-tutorial.md

 # That's it

-Head back to the console and start up the server on `localhost:8080` by running `grunt`.
+Head back to the console and start up the server on `localhost:8080` by running `grunt` from the root directory.

-Inspect the page and notice that our drum-machine app is now being rendered inside of the `<div />` we created.
+Inspect the page and notice that our drum-machine app is now being rendered inside of the `<div id="drum-machine"/>` we created.
 Technically, we are back to square one, with a fully functioning SPA.
-However, now that our SPA is a registered single-spa application we can take advantage of single-spa by building additional applicartions to mount side by side with our current AngularJS SPA.
+However, now that our SPA is a registered single-spa application we can take advantage of single-spa's functionality by building additional applications to mount side by side with our current AngularJS SPA.

 Feel free to start using that new Javascript framework everyone has been talking about.